Clever/clever-ruby/README.md

 # clever-api

-CleverAPI - the Ruby gem for the Clever API
+Clever - the Ruby gem for the Clever API

 The Clever API